-As part of our onboarding process we ask new clients to help us by organizing their active products into 3 different Advertising Lifecycle stages.
+As part of our onboarding process for our Amazon PPC management service we ask new clients to help us by organizing their active products into 3 different Advertising Lifecycle stages.
 These stages help guide us in making optimization, spend allocation, and account structure decisions.
 As objectives in the account shift due to seasonality, supply chain considerations and business direction the Advertising Lifecycle document also changes.
 We find goal-setting and discussions surrounding advertising objectives are most useful when they are specific.

 We ask that our clients review their Advertising Lifecycle Tracker every 30 days or whenever product strategies change, and to highlight any changes they make which ensures that nothing is missed.
 Products which are not designated to receive paid traffic are simply not included.
 What we often discover is that our clients already have a system in place for breaking out products into these different stages but they’ve never applied that same thinking through the lens of advertising.

 Businesses selling on Amazon already know that advertising during the launch phase for a new product is a critical opportunity to get the product started off on the right foot.
 They want to start strong and take advantage of the “honeymoon” phase Amazon provides to newly-launched ASINs to climb search results and build sales velocity for the right keywords.
 Advertising isn’t so much an important part of a launch as it is a necessary one – no product launch on Amazon should happen without paid advertising efforts running.